 The Boorong people of northwestern Victoria in Australia called Capella Purra, the kangaroo.
-The kangaroo was pursued and killed by the twins Yurree and Wanjel, represented by the Gemini stars Castor and Pollux.
+The kangaroo met its end at the hands of the twins Yurree and Wanjel, represented by the Gemini stars Castor and Pollux.
 The Wardaman people of the Northern Territory of Australia knew Capella as Yagalal, a ceremonial fish scale.

 Capella is quite easy to find because it lies in a region of the sky particularly rich in exceptionally bright stars.
 Located about halfway between Polaris and Orion’s Belt, it is one of the six bright stars that form the Winter Circle, and the brightest of the stars that form Auriga’s conspicuous pentagon pattern.
 The small triangle of stars that form the Kids asterism makes Capella very easy to identify.